-At Hovenweep National Monument, people who are not fully vaccinated (less than 2 weeks past your final dose) must continue to wear face masks indoors, including park stores and restrooms, and in crowded outdoor spaces, such as narrow/busy trails, overlooks, visitor center patios, and other congested areas.
+At Hovenweep National Monument, all people must wear face masks when indoors, including park stores and restrooms, regardless of vaccination status.
+Additionally, masks must be worn in outdoors spaces where physical distancing cannot be maintained, such as narrow or busy trails, overlooks, visitor center patios, and other congested areas.
 For a full list of areas where this mandate will be enforced, see the Superintendent's Compendium.

 Park rangers are on duty to provide information, protect visitors and park resources, and uphold this requirement.

 Visitor Services and Park Information

 When recreating, park visitors should follow the National Park Service mask mandate, maintain social distance, and avoid high-risk outdoor activities.
 Please do not visit if you are sick or were recently exposed to COVID-19.
 Park staff will continue to monitor all park functions to ensure that visitors adhere to CDC guidance for mitigating risks associated with the transmission of COVID-19 and take any additional steps necessary to protect public health.